How to Challenge an Xactimate Estimate: A Step-by-Step Guide

 Read that again.
 The company that makes Xactimate — the company that maintains the pricing database — does not guarantee that its prices are accurate.

 The EULA further clarifies that Xactimate pricing is "intended to represent historical information and should be used as a baseline or place to begin creation of an estimate."
 In other words, Verisk itself describes its prices as a starting point, not a final answer.
+The EULA also acknowledges that local market conditions may vary from the prices contained in the database.

 When challenging an estimate, consider printing the relevant sections of the EULA and attaching them to your written demand.
 It is difficult for an adjuster to argue that Xactimate prices are gospel when Verisk itself says otherwise.